 Prerequisite: SN203 or SN217 or written permission of the instructor.
 Examines political, social, and philosophical thought of nineteenth- and twentieth-century Latin America.
-Studies authors such as Sarmiento (Argentina), Martí (Cuba), González Prada (Peru), Martiátegui (Peru), Hostos (Puerto Rico), and Castellanos (Mexico).
-Special emphasis given to the origins, form, and theory of the essay.
-IL
+Studies authors such as Sarmiento (Argentina), Martí (Cuba), González Prada (Peru), Cabello de Cabonera (Peru), Hostos (Puerto Rico), and Castellanos (Mexico).
+Special emphasis given to the notion of the nation.
+IG/IL